get-convex/convex-helpers/packages/convex-helpers/CONTRIBUTING.md

    1. exports
    2. files (if it's in a new folder or in ./)
-   3. scripts: watch if it's in a new folder
+   3. scripts: dev if it's in a new folder

 3. [README.md](./README.md) blurb on how to use it, and a link in the TOC.
 4. [parent README.md](../../README.md) link in the TOC.